RigiResearch/examgen/README.md

 Beware of character escaping when creating an examination.
 The following characters are considered special in YAML, and you will have to escape them in order to use them: `[ ] { } : > |`.
 You may quote text to avoid escaping characters.

-A complete specification looks like the following listing:
+A complete quiz specification looks like the following listing.
+Note: a midterm specification only differs in the parameters section, and the target template (cf. [Generate the examinations and solutions](#generate-the-examinations-and-solutions)).

 ```yaml
 parameters: